 Do you need employers’ liability insurance?

-As always, there are exceptions to the rule but if you employ one employee or more for your business, including in some instances members of your own family, or if you run a limited company, UK law requires you to take out employers’ liability insurance with a minimum cover level of £5 million.
+As always, there are exceptions to the rule but if you employ one employee or more for your business, including in some instances members of your own family, UK law requires you to take out employers’ liability insurance with a minimum cover level of £5 million.

 Failure to do so could result in you being fined up to £2,500 per day, not to mention leaving yourself exposed to any compensation claims.